ccnfac/MyPhone/README.md

 MyPhone uses your Wi-Fi connection for all calls and messages.
 No carrier required.

 - **Primary number** — A Telnyx mobile-classified number.
 Treated as wireless by carrier databases.
 E911 with dynamic GPS location.
 TLS + SRTP encrypted to the Telnyx backbone.
 - **MyPhone-to-MyPhone** — Calls and messages route automatically via Matrix E2EE.
 Zero PSTN exposure.
-Free and unlimited.

 ---